openharmony/docs/en/device-dev/guide/running-on-the-device-9.md

     Change the HDC client name to  **hdc.exe**  and add the path above to the system environment variable  **path**.

-2. Open the  **cmd**  window, and run the following command to push the HAP file to the device directory, and install it:
+2. Open the  **cmd**  window, and run the following commands to push the HAP file to the device directory, and install it:

     ```
     hdc smode